Tuesday, October 7, 2025

 water of the San Gariel River.

-Writing this has brought to me many good memories.
+Writing this has brought back many good memories.
 I am glad I took the time to sit down and write about it.
 So much time can be spent pushing ourselves forward.
-I want to remember more of those days and I want to make new memories too.
+I want to remember more of those happy days and I want to make new memories too.
 Remembering my past experiences have reminded me of how they all prepared me to live on this Little Utah Farm.

 Thank you for visiting Little Utah Farm,